Paula's Body Shop

 Deep tissue is not a massage technique or modality.
 However, it is a customer request that has become accepted as a term.

-Almost any modality can be deep tissue, which begins where muscle fascia begins and goes to the bone, or the same modality can be focused on the superficial tissues, like the skin, adipose, and superficial fascia.
+Almost any modality can be deep tissue, which begins where muscle begins and goes to the bone, or the same modality can be focused on the superficial tissues, like the skin, adipose, and superficial fascia.
 The same flexibility is true of connective tissue therapy.

 However, in my experience nothing goes deeper than connective tissue therapy simply because we are focused on root cause, and as you know, roots tend to go deep.
 However, if the root cause of a deep problem is superficial, you want someone who can identify that difference and focus on the issues in the tissues, whether they are superficial or deep.